 Value chain approach

-The last block of the survey addressed the question of the ideal contract.
+The last block of the survey addressed the question of the ideal contracta formal, written agreement for a specified duration signed by (at least) two parties.
+In Contracts2.0, we acknowledge the existence of informal contracts but use formal contracts to focus the research.
+More.
 Interestingly the (assumed) most effective type of contracts across all respondents were by far the publicly funded agri-environmental scheme (AES).
-Regarding the characteristics of a contract the opinions differ a bit more.
+Regarding the characteristics of a contracta formal, written agreement for a specified duration signed by (at least) two parties.
+In Contracts2.0, we acknowledge the existence of informal contracts but use formal contracts to focus the research.
+More the opinions differ a bit more.
 Bi-laterally agreed and publicly funded contracts with a flexible length and a mix of results- and action-based payments earned the highest approval rate.
 Although the results of this survey are far from being representative, the glimpse into the minds of different stakeholder groups involved with the discussion of agricultural policy issues, has provided us with some valuable insights.
 Especially the open-ended questions have generated a rich pool of ideas, to guide us on our path towards the development of contractual solutions that benefit farmers and nature.
 The third and last round of the Delphi will be completed in September 2021.

 For a more detailed and comprehensive interpretation of the results check out this report.

 Figure 2.
-Differences of the characteristics of the ideal contract according to the background of the respondents.
+Differences of the characteristics of the ideal contracta formal, written agreement for a specified duration signed by (at least) two parties.
+In Contracts2.0, we acknowledge the existence of informal contracts but use formal contracts to focus the research.
+More according to the background of the respondents.
 Source: own compilation based on the 1st round of the Delphi survey.